-The Royal Devon University Healthcare NHS Foundation Trust is seeking to appoint a Consultant in Respiratory Medicine/Lung Cancer/Pleural Disease to join the department of Respiratory Medicine for its Eastern services, based at Wonford Hospital, Barrack Rd, Exeter EX2 5DW.
+The Royal Devon University Healthcare NHS Foundation Trust is seeking to appoint a Consultant in Respiratory Medicine/Lung Cancer/Pleural Disease to facilitate lung cancer screening and join the department of Respiratory Medicine for its Eastern services, based at Wonford Hospital, Barrack Rd, Exeter EX2 5DW.

-These roles form part of a wider integrated department that includes our Northern services based in Barnstaple, and which jointly provide telephone or video consultations for patients living across Northern, Eastern and Mid Devon.
+This roles form part of a wider integrated department that includes our Northern services based in Barnstaple, and which jointly provide telephone or video consultations for patients living across Northern, Eastern and Mid Devon.